The Mountain Minor A Project of Feature Films

 ·provide meals for the cast and crew during the 14-days of shooting

-The producers and writer-director will NOT be compensated from this funding source.
+The producers and writer-director were NOT compensated from this funding source.

 Our project has 501(c)3 status, thanks to fiscal sponsorship through From The Heart Productions, based in Oxnard, California.
 This is very exciting and means that...